mikenotfound/maplecroft-tech-test/README.md

 # maplecroft-tech-test

-Welcome to the maplecroft techinical test!
+Welcome to the maplecroft techinical test.

 This project contains an api only pre-built django application.

 Maplecroft is a global risk analytics company that aims to standardise risk across a variety of different issues across the globe.
 Maplecroft refers to these issues as "indices", for example we have an environmental risk called Air Quality.